canonical/ubuntu-packaging-guide/ubuntu-packaging-guide/packaging-new-software.rst

     $ cd ../../

 ``bzr builddeb`` is a command to build the package in its current location.
-The ``-us -uc`` tell it there is no need to GPG sign the compile.
+The ``-us -uc`` tell it there is no need to GPG sign the package.
 The result will be placed in ``..``.

 You can view the contents of the package with::